Using Nature For A Pretty All-Natural Tablescape

 Burr Oak Tree acorn for natural decoration. #TexasHomesteader

 My brother brought me several bags of leaves that a neighbor was bagging up preparing to send to the landfill.
-I asked him what kind of tree they were from and he said he didn’t know but they had huge almost acorn-looking things on them.
-When I was spreading a bag of leaves to use as Leaf Mulch In The Garden I found this odd-looking fellow and added it to my dish.
-A commenter below confirmed it was an acorn from a Bur Oak.
+When I was spreading them to use as Leaf Mulch In The Garden I found this odd-looking fellow and added it to my dish.
+A commenter below identified it as an acorn from a Bur Oak tree.

 BEAUTYBERRY CLUSTERS –